 Find schools that offer these popular programs

-If becoming a satellite engineer sounds interesting to you, you might want to look into becoming an aerospace engineering technician or electrical engineer instead, since these professions are similar in many ways.
+If becoming a satellite engineer sounds interesting to you, you might want to look into becoming an aerospace engineering technician or an electrical engineer instead, since these professions are similar in many ways.

 Aerospace Engineering Technician

 For those wanting to work in the field of aerospace engineering who don't want to complete engineering educational requirements, becoming an aerospace engineering technician may be the right fit.
 In an effort to determine how safe spacecraft and aircraft parts are, these technicians construct testing equipment.
 They also set up simulations, assemble parts and machines, run computers and equipment during the test and compile reports from collected data.